 1966: The Temptations released “Get Ready,” the last song Smokey Robinson wrote and produced for the group.
 It reached #1 on the Billboard R&B chart and #29 on the pop charts.
 Soul band Rare Earth had a hit with their recording of the song, reaching #4 in 1970.

 1968: “Angel of the Morning” by Merrilee Rush was released.
 Written by Chip Taylor, the composition was initially turned down by singer Connie Francis, thinking it was too risqué for her career.
 Taylor then produced a recording of the song by Evie Sands, but it was never released due to her label’s poor finances.
-After being recorded by a number of other artists, it was Merrilee Rush’s rendition that became a hit.
-Rush and her backing band, the Turnabouts, had been the opening act for a Paul Revere and the Raiders tour, which helped her catch the attention of Tommy Cogbill in Memphis.
-Cogbill had been looking for the right voice for the song.
+After the song was recorded by a number of other artists, it was Merrilee Rush’s rendition that became a hit.
+Rush and her backing band, the Turnabouts, had been the opening act for a Paul Revere and the Raiders tour, which helped her catch the attention of Memphis producer Tommy Cogbill, who had been looking for the right voice for the song.
 Despite being credited to Rush and the Turnabouts on the single, both the single and the subsequent album of the same name were recorded with the American Sound Studios house band, who’d also backed Elvis Presley on his famous Memphis recordings.
 “Angel of the Morning” entered the US singles chart in May that year and peaked at #7 eight weeks later.

 1969: Tom Jones’ UK variety show This Is Tom Jones premiered on ABC TV after the network paid over $20 million for the rights to broadcast the show in the US.

 1969: The Who recorded “Pinball Wizard” at Morgan Studios in London.
 It was released a month later and reached #4 in the UK and #19 on the US singles charts.